badtango/SonificationExperiment2/README.md

 # SonificationExperiment2
-This patch is an audio visual generator in which attributes of the visual content are used to determine the outcome of the audio.
+This patch is another audio visual generator in which attributes of the visual content are used to determine the outcome of the audio.

 The screen has been split into four sections, each representing a sound.
 Each sound is being controlled or modulated by different attributes of the algorithmically generated circles.
 For a full account of what is controlling what see ‘OpenThisFile’.